Agnico Eagle: History

 As a result of these purchases, the following years would see Agnico Eagle grow from a single-operation gold producer (LaRonde) to a much larger company consisting of 6 mines in total, with Goldex going into production in 2008, Kittila, Lapa and Pinos Altos in 2009, and Meadowbank in 2010.

 In 2010, Agnico Eagle completed the purchase of the Meliadine property, located southeast of Meadowbank near Rankin Inlet, Nunavut.
 In 2011, the company also announced a $70 million (CAD) investment in Rubicon Minerals, representing a 9.2% ownership stake and access to the Phoenix gold project located in the heart of Red Lake, Ontario.

 In 2016, Agnico Eagle was ranked as the 14th best of 92 oil, gas, and mining companies on indigenous rights in Arctic resource extraction.

 In 2018, CEO Sean Boyd received The Northern Miners "Mining Person of the Year Award" at the annual Pacific Mine Forum (PMF).

-In the Arctic Environmental Responsibility Index (AERI) Agnico Eagle Mines Limited is ranked no. 35 among 120 oil, gas, and mining companies involved in resource extraction north of the Arctic Circle.
+In the 2021 Arctic Environmental Responsibility Index (AERI) Agnico Eagle Mines Limited was ranked no. 35 among 120 oil, gas, and mining companies involved in resource extraction north of the Arctic Circle.

+In 2021, a $13.5 billion merger between Kirkland Lake Gold and Agnico consolidated the largest gold mines in Canada's Abitibi gold belt.

+Company veteran Ammar Al-Joundi was appointed CEO of Agnico on 1 March 2022, after Tony Makuch, the holdover CEO from its merger with KL Gold, lasted only three weeks in the job and was fired by Sean Boyd who had progressed by then to the Chair the amalamgated company, which at the time had a market capitalization of $29 billion.

+In 2025, Agnico Eagle Mines acquired 100% of O3 Mining's outstanding common shares.
+Following the acquisition, O3 Mining became a wholly owned subsidiary of Agnico Eagle.
+Shareholders of O3 Mining, other than Agnico Eagle, received $1.67 in cash per common share.